-- Then press the power and volume down button until the phone powers on.
+- Then press the power and volume down buttons until the phone powers on.

 - Your phone should now restart in safe mode.
-In most models, this will be indicated by a text on the corner of the screen.
+In most models, this will be indicated by the text on the corner of the screen.

-If the purple screen doesn’t appear, it means that the problem was caused by a third-party app.
+If the purple screen doesn’t appear, a third-party app causes the problem.
 This will be very easy to fix.
-You just need to uninstall the apps you have installed recently and after installing them you began to have problems with the purple screen.
+You need to uninstall the apps you have installed recently, and after installing them, you began to have issues with the purple screen.

 Disconnect third-party devices from your phone

-If your device is connected to equipment such as a CD card, headphones, or something similar, then try disconnecting them.
+If your device is connected to equipment such as a CD card, headphones, or something similar, try disconnecting them.
 It may be that they’re causing the problem.
-If after that the purple screen disappeared, then you better replace your gadgets.
+If the purple screen disappears after that disappears, you better replace your gadgets.

-If you overclocked your gadget by changing its hardware clock rate, voltage or multiplier this might cause it to overheat.
-This can be very bad for the device and lead to a purple screen.
+If you overclock your gadget by changing its hardware clock rate, voltage, or multiplier, this might cause it to overheat.
+This cannot be good for the device and lead to a purple screen.
 Remove all the overclocking tools and settings and see if that solves your problem.

 Install the latest software update